• Skip to primary navigation

 Moong daal Pakoda kadhi -A split mung bean,gram flour and yogurt based dish, a specialty dish of the Chaturvedi community in India.

-Moong Daal Pakoda kadhi -Kadhi is a popular Indian dish and is quite different from the – curry :).
+Moong Daal Pakoda kadhi -Kadhi is a popular Indian dish and is quite different from the – indian curry :).
 In India we make so many different types of kadhi’s .
 Each region ,state and family have their own versions and favorite recipes of making kadhi’s. but the base of the kadhi remains the same- gram flour/besan.

 This moong daal pakoda kadhi // Miloni ki kadhi/ Jhor is my community special kadhi.
 It is popular as Miloni ki kadhi or as Katron kaa jhor.
 This kadhi is made regularly and on each special occasion like birthday ,wedding or festivals it is paired with sookhi moong daal/dhoi , steamed rice and poori’s.